techwithanirudh/Databuddy/packages/logger/README.md

 # @databuddy/logger

-A powerful logging utility for the DataBuddy monorepo, built with Pino and Highlight.io integration.
+A powerful logging utility for the Databuddy monorepo, built with Pino and Highlight.io integration.

 ## Features